cortoproject/corto/README.md

 ```
 corto run MyApp
 ```
 If you want to use your own buildsystem, you'll need to know where corto libraries and include files are located.
-The next section on packages explains this.
+This is detailed in the next section on packages.

 ## Using packages
 Corto features a plugin-architecture with add-ons stored in a hierarchically organized package repository.
 Packages are stored in well-defined locations, so corto can load packages just by their logical name, rather than their physical location.
 This makes it easy to share packages and their dependencies across systems.